 Nestled in the lush Irish Hills of Southeastern Michigan,

-Michigan International Speedway is the Great Escape, a
+Michigan International Speedway is a Great Escape, a venerable

-venerable NASCAR national park where fans can get away
+NASCAR national park where race fans and sports fans can

-and enjoy the very best in racing and camaraderie.
-It’s
+get away and enjoy the very best in racing and camaraderie.

-the love of racing and the thrill of a great time for
+It’s the fun of NASCAR and the thrill of a great

-the NASCAR Sprint Cup Series Heluva Good!
-Sour Cream Dips
+NASCAR Sprint Cup Series tickets for the Heluva Good!

 or call the MIS ticket hotline at 800-354-1010 today to